 Is there a better “newish” hand-held food than fish tacos?
 Battered or baked, spicy or not… someone was using their brain when they decided tacos deserved a pairing with those aquatic craniate animals.
 This version goes back to the origins: Fish tacos were born in the Baja area.
 The first fish tacos were like these: a delicate fish lightly battered and fried, served in a tortilla with a mayo slaw.
 Are we reinventing perfection here?
 No, we are sharing it with you.

 Pat tilapia fillets dry and, on a separate cutting board, cut into 2" pieces.
 Season pieces with ¼ tsp. salt and ¼ tsp. pepper.

-Quick Pickle Onion and Make Slaw
+Quick Pickle Shallot and Make Slaw

 Make the Batter

 Stir until batter is extremely thin, almost the consistency of water.
 If needed, add water 1 Tbsp. at a time until desired consistency is reached.

-Warm the Tortillas
+Warm Tortillas and Heat Oil

 Place a large non-stick pan over medium heat.
 Place tortillas in hot, dry pan and cook until warmed, 30 seconds per side.

 Cook the Fish